A step-by-step tutorial on how to build a barn door with glass window; this DIY barn door tutorial has a video and plans to go with it.

 Then, make the side board flush and insert the glass and shiplap into the groves.
 Make sure everything is still flush and square before clamping the pieces together (at the top, middle, and bottom panels.
 Then, use the 2-1/2″ screws to attach the pieces together.

 Next, glue the pocket plugs into place, wherever a pocket hole is.

 Complete this process to assemble the other door the same way.
-Then allow the doors to sit for 24 hours (allow the glue time to cure fully).
+Then, allow the doors to sit for 24 hours (allow the glue time to cure fully).

 After the doors have dried, you need to cut a groove in the bottom of each door to allow the door to slide along a track (also known as a guide).
-This will help the door from swing out at the bottom when being moved.
+This will help the door from swinging out at the bottom when being moved.

 This track piece should be in your sliding door hardware, but if you’re like me and don’t want to drill a hole in your floor, you can purchase a sliding door guide that is placed on the wall/baseboard.

 Create the groove by using a router with a bit large enough for your track.
 I used 1/4″.
 Use the edge guide attached to the router to center the groove in the middle of the door.

 Then, cut a groove at the depth you need for your track across the whole bottom of the door (mine was 1/2” but yours could be different).